Employee Privacy: Vermont

 - Inquiries into health coverage status are prohibited.
 See Health Coverage Status.

-- Vermont has certain requirements for drug testing of employees.
+- Vermont has certain requirements for drug testing of applicants and employees.
 See Drug Testing.

 - Vermont limits employers' ability to conduct genetic testing, AIDS/HIV testing and lie detector testing.
 See Testing of Employees and Applicants.
 Employers have specific timeframes in which to report a breach of a consumer's personally identifiable information to the consumer and to the attorney general.
 See Security Breach Notice Act.